 For anyone who is in the market looking for a new storage drive, you will run into a lot of options.
 The thing is that the whole storage landscape has shifted to a point that people are not having any issues buying the storage they want.

 But since there are so many options available in the market, it can be a complicated process to choose the right one.

-With that out of the way, we are not counting the standard hard disk drives since everyone knows about them.
+We are not counting the standard hard disk drives here since everyone knows about them.

 The main standards that are available in SSDs are the NVMe, as well as the standard SATA.
 We are also going to touch on the M.2 that seems to be confusing a lot of people as well.
 So, with that said, let’s have a look, shall we?

 The first and perhaps the most common type of standard for SSDs is SATA.
 Back in the days, it used to be expensive mainly because the SSDs themselves were expensive but since then, it has become the cheapest standard.

 It is the same as the one you used by hard disk drives, but the main difference here is that the SSDs are based on flash storage rather than platters.